HadrienG2/subwoofer/README.md

   case, we are not testing only the hardware operation of interest, but the combination of this operation with some cheap corrective actions that resets the accumulator to a normal state whenever it becomes subnormal.
-See the source code for more details.
+See the source code and the "Anayzing the output" section below for more details.
 - `ilp` is the degree of instruction-level parallelism that is present in the benchmark. "chained" corresponds to the ILP=1 special case, which is always latency-bound.
 Higher ILP should increase execution performance until the code